LokeshN01/LokeshN01/README.md

 ## About Me 🚀

-🚀 I'm Lokesh Naganaboina, a Graduate Student in Computer Science from Clemson University, diving deep into the realms of Computer Science.
+🚀 I'm Lokesh Naganaboina, diving deep into the realms of Computer Science.
 My passion lies in harnessing the power of code to solve real-world problems, especially in the domains of web development and data science.

 🎓 **Education:** Completed my Bachelor's in Information Technology from Vasavi College of Engineering and I have completed my Masters degree from Clemson University in Computer Science.

 🔧 **Skills:** With a strong foundation in Python, I've ventured into full-stack web development, machine learning, and artificial intelligence.
 My experiences range from publishing technical articles at Tutorials Point to designing web portals during internships.
-Check out my contributions [here](https://www.tutorialspoint.com/authors/lokesh-yadav).

 🌱 **Growth:** I believe in continuous learning and am always on the lookout for the next exciting project or opportunity to collaborate.